Research with Cognitively Impaired Persons

-It is the policy of UTHSC-H that research involving cognitively impaired persons shall be reviewed by a member who is knowledgeable in ethical, clinical and psychosocial issues concerning research involving these subjects.
+It is the policy of UTHealth that research involving cognitively impaired persons shall be reviewed by a member who is knowledgeable in ethical, clinical and psychosocial issues concerning research involving these subjects.

-UTHSC-H will follow the Texas Health & Safety Code - Chapter 313.
-Consent To Medical Treatment Act for research consent matters unless clearly inapplicable because there is no applicable Texas law specific to research consent.
+UTHealth will follow the Texas Health & Safety Code - Chapter 313.
+Consent to Medical Treatment Act for research consent matters unless clearly inapplicable because there is no applicable Texas law specific to research consent.

 If an adult patient of a home and community support services agency or in a hospital or nursing home is comatose, incapacitated, or otherwise mentally or physically incapable of communication, an adult surrogate from the following list, in order of priority, who has decision-making capacity, is available after a reasonably diligent inquiry, and is willing to consent to medical treatment on behalf of the patient may consent to medical treatment on behalf of the patient:

 - an adult child of the patient who has the waiver and consent of all other qualified adult children of the patient to act as the sole decision-maker;

 - a majority of the patient's reasonably available adult children;

 - the individual clearly identified to act for the patient by the patient before the patient became incapacitated, or the patient's nearest living relative.

 - Any dispute as to the right of a party to act as a surrogate decision-maker may be resolved only by a court of record having jurisdiction under Chapter V, Texas Probate Code.